SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* wysiwyg alignment in flow part (if we need to support justification)

 * the validation needs to de-substitute the actual urls back to <<contentapiprefix>> before it checks for equality

 * add publish later and unpublish later buttons to page type